WHAT’S UP WITH THIS WEBSITE?

 WHAT A CHILD SEES

-Click on the image on the right to watch a two-minute video.
+Click on the image above to watch a two-minute video.
 Weren’t we all like this as children?
 Why did we allow the animal agriculture industry propaganda to change who we are?

 “The animals love us.”

 “I think they shouldn't be locked in cages.”

 “I wouldn’t drink milk from a cow because it should be for the babies, not us.”

 “I'm vegan because animals want to live.”